mishrayush15/Beep-Boop./README.md

 ## How It Works

 1. **Initial Cursor Style**: The website starts with an initial cursor MEME.
-2. **Color Change Interval**: Every 5 seconds, the cursor style changes to the next MEME in the list.
+2. **Meme Change Interval**: Every 2 seconds, the cursor style changes to the next MEME in the list.
 3. **Implementation**: This is achieved using React's `useState` and `useEffect` hooks to manage the state and interval logic.